James88313/acnd.github.io/_layouts/default.md

         <h6 class="text-muted text-uppercase">Recent</h6>
         <h3  class="m-t-0"> Oh the places we will go.</h3>
         <img src="assets/img/teplis.jpg"/>
-        <p class="teplis-partnership" style="padding-top:30px;">We are excited to announce our new partnership with Teplis travel.
-A industry leader in the travel industry for over 45 years.
-Together we can acnd even further allowing for the acnd network to expand even faster.</p>
+        <p class="teplis-partnership" style="padding-top:30px;">We are very excited to announce our partnership with Teplis Travel.
+An industry leader in the corporate travel Industry for over 45 years.
+Our partnership with Teplis gives ACND detailed intelligence into all of the real-time use case scenarios within the corporate travel payments industry.
+Our partnership also provides us with a direct channel to $2B of clients, in a $7 Trillion Industry.
+And ongoing preferred relationships with almost every supplier in the travel industry.</p>
       </div>
     </div>
     <div class="row">